ABOUT FORMIDABLE VEGETABLE

 PERMANENT CULTURES

-Many of the ideas behind Formidable Vegetable’s songs were inspired both by Charlie’s early upbringing in remote Indigenous communities in Northern Australia and subsequent off-grid life in the bush as well as the ethics and principles of Permaculture.
+Many of the core ideas behind Formidable Vegetable’s songs have been informed by Charlie’s early upbringing in remote Indigenous communities in northern Australia and subsequent off-grid life in the bush as well as the ethics and principles of Permaculture.

 Their debut album Permaculture: A Rhymer’s Manual was based on the book: Permaculture: Principles & Pathways Beyond Sustainability by David Holmgren.